Official websites use .mil

 New to doing business with the government?
 The first step is learning how to do so.
-Your local Procurement Technical Assistance Center (PTAC) and Small Business Development Center (SBDC) are great resources.
+Your local Procurement Technical Assistance Center (PTAC), Small Business Development Center (SBDC) and Minority Business Development Agencies are great resources.
 Search for them here:

 Second, you’ll need to figure out the category for your product/service so that you can search for opportunities in the most applicable areas.